What do you love most about making DIY Bath Bombs?

-Do you find the same satisfaction in creating your own bath and body products?
-What makes it most satisfying for you?
+Do you find the same satisfaction in creating other bath and body products?
+What makes creating DIY bath bombs so satisfying for you?

 - combining herbs or essential oils for a custom scent

 - experimenting with spices, dried herbs, or ground fruits for a unique color

 - selecting all natural ingredients, safe and beneficial to your body

 - saving money by making your products for less

 - the fizzing action only a bath bomb can make

 It’s a combination of all the above that I enjoy when making homemade bath bombs.
 And they are quickly becoming my favorite to make!

 This post contains some affiliate links for your convenience, read full disclosure policy.